 Now don't get me wrong here.
 I'm also excited about the prospect of the Mets running larger payrolls, not only because it makes them players for top free agents like J.T.
 Realmuto, but because it makes them more likely to hold onto young players that come up through their organization.
 I thought one of the more unforgivable moves of the Wilpon era was letting Zack Wheeler sign with a division rival without even making any reasonable attempt to keep him.
 With big decisions on Michael Conforto and Noah Syndergaard coming up after next season, I find it comforting to feel confident that the decision on whether to try to hold on to them will not be based strictly on money.

-Speaking of the minor leagues, how about identifying the most talented coaches and development people that were handed pink slips this summer and bring them into the Mets organization.
-There are few things more cost effective in the long run than turning your own prospects into successful major leaguers.
-Not just the stars, but complimentary players also.
-Any spot that you can fill on your own roster is one less player you need to spend free agent dollars on or give up prospects to acquire in a trade.
+Speaking of the minor leagues, how about identifying the most talented coaches and development people who were handed pink slips this summer and bringing them into the Mets organization?
+There are few things more cost-effective in the long run than turning your own prospects into successful major leaguers.
+Not just the stars, but complementary players also.
+Any spot you can fill on your own roster is one less player you need to spend free agent dollars on or give up prospects to acquire in a trade.

 Speaking of smart investments, one thing I've written about previously is how successful the Indians have been in developing high-end starting pitching.
-If I was Cohen, I'd want my baseball people to study their success for what they can learn and apply to the Mets' efforts in that department.
-It's extremely expensive to sign or trade for starting pitching.
-Even as baseball becomes more and more dependent on its bullpens, you still need starting pitching that you can depend on, as we all witnessed this season with the failures of Porcello, Wacha and Matz.
-The Indians ability to develop starters has helped them to be more successful than the Mets with far fewer resources.
+If I were Cohen, I'd want my baseball people to study their success for what they can learn and apply it to the Mets' efforts in that department.
+It's costly to sign or trade for starting pitching.
+Even as baseball becomes more and more dependent on its bullpens, you still need starting pitching that you can depend on, as we all witnessed this season with the failures of Porcello, Wacha, and Matz.
+The Indians' ability to develop starters has helped them be more successful than the Mets with far fewer resources.

-Injuries are always going to be part of the game, but another wise place to spend infrastructure dollars is making sure that your club is on the absolute cutting edge of keeping its players healthy and helping injured players get back onto the field as soon as possible.
-You won't impress most casual fans by doing this, but it will help your team to be more competitive year after year.
+Injuries will always be part of the game.
+Still, another wise place to spend infrastructure dollars is ensuring that your club is on the absolute cutting edge of keeping its players healthy and helping injured players get back onto the field as soon as possible.
+You won't impress most casual fans by doing this, but it will help your team be more competitive year after year.
 The fans will appreciate that, for sure.